Skip to main content

 Advanced Diploma in Investigations of Rape and Serious Sexual Offences

-Develop your investigative mindset to improve the management of Rape and Serious Sexual Offences (RASSO) investigations.
-Reflect on your own workplace practice and consider how to improve investigation outcomes.
+Build your skills in managing Rape and Serious Sexual Offences (RASSO) investigations.
+Reflect on your own work and learn how to improve your investigation results.

 A close up of a person's hands writing on a notebook next to a mobile phone